Quantum deformation of cubic string field theory: Witten's open string field theory

 where $g$ is the open string coupling, $\Psi$ is the string field taking the values in graded algebra $\mathcal{A}$.
 And this algebra $\mathcal{A}$ is equipped with non-commutative star product

-under which the degree $G$ is additive $(G_{\Psi \star \Phi} = G_{\Psi} + G_{\Phi})$.
+under which the degree $G$ is additive: $(G_{\Psi \star \Phi} = G_{\Psi} + G_{\Phi})$.
 Also a BRST operator

-of degree one $(G_{Q\Psi}= 1+ G_{\Psi})$.
+of degree one: $(G_{Q\Psi}= 1+ G_{\Psi})$.
 This $\star$ is used to define a product of string fields in string field theory.
 It encodes all the interactions by specifying how two incoming strings are glued into the resulting one.
-Here, $Q$ is the usual open string BRST operator,
+Here, $Q$ is the usual open-string BRST operator.